A woodland haven near the North Wales coast

 You’re not confined to your bedroom here.
 There’s a well-stocked bar that leads onto a glorious balcony overlooking the gardens and mountains; a perfect place for a Pimms whilst taking in the magnificent views.
 The garden is landscaped with a large variety of mature trees and there are plenty of sheltered places to relax in fine weather.
 In the winter there’s a cosy drawing room with a wood-burning stove exclusively for guests.
 The breakfast room, with large bay windows, is comfortable and spacious with individual tables allowing guests the chance to be as private as they like.
 It’s a great place to enjoy the legendary Tir y Coed breakfasts, where homemade breads, free-range eggs and locally sourced ingredients are combined to give the perfect start to any day.

-Tir y Coed is ideal for groups ‘bubbling’ together and can be booked as a whole property on a catered or self-catering basis.
-It is ideal for families, friends and perhaps a dog or two.
-Still available for Easter 2021.
+Tir y Coed is ideal for groups and can be booked as a whole property on a Bed and Breakfast basis.
+It is ideal for families and friends.
 Book direct for the best rates.

 - Free off-street parking